Superman: The Man of Steel (2002 video game): Gameplay

 Many portions of the game are given a time limit within which the players must complete several objectives.
-One common theme through the game across several levels requires Superman to travel through large distances across Metropolis in order to put out a series of fires with his arctic breath.
+One common theme through the game across several levels requires Superman to travel through large distances across Metropolis in order to put out a series of fires with his freeze breath.
 Other scenarios within the city call for Superman to rescue civilians by transporting from an endangered area to a safer location, pursue and grab an enemy's getaway vehicle and take it to the authorities, and fight hordes of robots invading the city from Brainiac 13.
 Several enemies, particularly the robots, have a color-coded reticle through the targeting system, indicating that enemy's particular vulnerability.
-A yellow reticle on an enemy means that he is vulnerable to physical/melee attack, a blue reticle means that they are vulnerable to Superman's arctic breath, and a purple reticle means that the enemy is susceptible to Superman's heat vision.
+A yellow reticle on an enemy means that he is vulnerable to physical/melee attack, a blue reticle means that they are vulnerable to Superman's freeze breath, and a purple reticle means that the enemy is susceptible to Superman's heat vision.

-Bizarro is the game's first boss, and the first portion of the level against him requires you to chase him through the city and extinguish fires he causes.
+Bizarro is the game's first boss, and the first portion of the level against him requires the player to chase him through the city and extinguish fires he causes.
 The boss battle itself follows a formula of attacking while Bizarro flexes, and he is easily defeated by dividing attacks between offensive powers and melee attacks.
 From here the game then moves to Brainiac himself, requiring Superman to use his X-ray vision and cut off power to the villain's shield.
 The X-ray vision is rendered into the map, allowing it to see beneath the surface of Metropolis and trace the power sources for Superman to disrupt.
 Many levels take place outside of Metropolis, but the scenarios tend to repeat themselves.
 On Mongul's Warworld for instance, the player may be required to save detainees from Mongul's prison, which follow the same gameplay method of saving civilians in Metropolis.
 Fighting the guards from the prison in the air follows the same method as fighting Brainiac's robots in Metropolis, although on Warworld the players are tasked with seeking and destroying several of Mongul's ships with heat vision.
 The Warworld level finishes with Superman moving giant rune stones in order to locate a powerful device of Mongul's, before heading into space.

 In space above Warworld, it is required to save a fleeing prisoner ship by destroying the giant laser turrets on the side of Mongul's mother ship.
 After this, the players are tasked with transferring the mother ship's power supply to the prisoner ship while fending off Mongul's guards.
 This is all entirely achieved through flight and through a fast pace.
 After stopping Mongul's ship from escaping to destroy Earth, Superman returns to Metropolis to battle Metallo, first needing to rescue several civilians and put out several fires before moving to face him.